ksu-cs-textbooks/cis400/content/0-forward/07-syllabus.md

 The first exam is a _pretest_ that is used to help establish your knowledge and readiness coming into the course.
 You will earn a **100%** for completing this exam, regardless of your correct or incorrect responses.

-The second three exams are _midterms_, which cover the content immediately proceeding them.
-You will have a chance to correct mistakes you have made in thee exams, potentially earning back your full points.
+The second two exams are _midterms_, which cover the content immediately proceeding them.
+You will have a chance to correct mistakes you have made in thee exams, potentially earning back some lost points.

 The _final_ exam is comprehensive, and covers the most important topics and skills we have developed in the course.
 This is considered a _summative_ test (one that measures your mastery of a subject).
 It will count for twice the number of points as the earlier exams, and you will not have a chance to correct mistakes made on it.

 ### Grading
 In theory, each student begins the course with an A. As you submit work, you can either maintain your A (for good work) or chip away at it (for less adequate or incomplete work).
 In practice, each student starts with 0 points in the gradebook and works upward toward a final point total out of the possible number of points.
 In this course, it is perfectly possible to get an A simply by completing all the software milestones in a satisfactory manner and attending and participating in class each day.
 In such a case, the examinations will simply reflect the learning you’ve been doing through that work.
 Each work category constitutes a portion of the final grade, as detailed below:

-30% - Activities, Tutorials, and Quizzes (The lowest 4 scores are dropped)
+30% - Activities, Tutorials, and Quizzes (The lowest 2 scores are dropped)

-36% - Programming Assignment Milestones (3.6% each, 11 milestones total; The single lowest assignment score will be dropped)
+44% - Programming Assignment Milestones (4% each, 12 milestones total; The single lowest assignment score will be dropped)

-34% - Exams (8.5% each, with the final worth double at 17; 4 exams total)
+26% - Exams (6.5% each, with the final worth double at 12; 4 exams total)

 Letter grades will be assigned following the standard scale:
 90% - 100% - A; 80% - 89.99% - B; 70% - 79.99% - C; 60% - 69.99% - D; 00% - 59.99% - F